openrundev/docs/content/docs/Use-Cases/Personal.md

 - Setup an instance on the public internet to host web apps for use by yourself and for family and friends
 - Use an OAuth provider like Google for login
-- Setup an automate GitOps workflow for app updates and new app creation
+- Setup an automated GitOps workflow for app updates and new app creation

 For this use case, we will use a Google Oauth account for authentication and a GitHub account for source control.